sheleoni/nextJS-server-components-performance-optimization/README.md

 # Handling POST logic on the server

 Is there a way to handle the POST logic on a server component then?
 It seems like [server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) may offer a way to POST data on server components.
-However, if we are POSTing to a third-party API, this may not apply - we probably still have to POST data from the client component, in which case this repository may help
+However, if we are POSTing to a third-party API, this may not apply - we probably still have to POST data from the client component, in which case this repository may serve as a reference in deciding whether rendering button content in a server component is necessary.

 # Credits